-Lemon is a natural ingredients used in manicures as well as to remove nail polish.
+Lemon is a natural ingredients used in manicures as well as to remove DC gel polish.
 You can also soak your fingers will nail polish in lukewarm soapy water for 3-5 minutes and rubbing a slice of lemon on your nails can remove the nail polish easily.
 Use a moisturizer or nail oil to keep your nails healthy after that.

 If you don’t have lemon available, rubbing alcohol is a good alternative as nail paint remover.
 Compared to commercial removers, alcohol is more natural and less harsh and it can be beneficial to those who are suffering from nail infections.